Azure-Samples/ms-identity-android-java/README.md

    6. Remove account:

         When sign-out is performed it removes the signed-in account and cached tokens from this app (or device, if the device is in shared mode)

 ### MultipleAccountModeFragment class

    Contains code showing how the `Multiple Account` Mode is implemented.
 The includes authentication and obtaining the token, and making a graph api call using the obtained token.

-1. Create MultipleAccount PublicClientApplication:
+1. Create a MultipleAccount PublicClientApplication:

     ```java
     PublicClientApplication.createMultipleAccountPublicClientApplication(getContext(),